mariorz/covid19-mx-time-series/README.md

 * https://github.com/guzmart/covid19_mex
 * https://serendipia.digital/2020/03/datos-abiertos-sobre-casos-de-coronavirus-covid-19-en-mexico/

-Unfortantly these tables do not include deaths by state.
+Unfortunately these tables do not include deaths by state.

 Secretaría de Salud does publish an interactive map which include all the data for each state which they update daily at: https://ncov.sinave.gob.mx/mapa.aspx